gelmio/oblivious-svelte/oblivious/Oblivious.md

 Shit, I’m not sure if I could even do yesterday’s ride over again, let alone taking it up a level.
 I can't even imagine what that would look like without needing a rope and tackle...
 Shit...
 What happens if there’s a bit that we just can’t get past?
 A bit that’s impossible?
 Or we get lost again or something?
 This trip to Mali was supposed to be a little morning detour...
 A *jaunt.*
-We buy some donkey piss in bottles on the way out of the village with almost the last of our money.
+We buy some donkey piss petrol in bottles on the way out of the village with almost the last of our money.
 We’re off into the unknown.
 Again...
 ---
 Immediately things are tougher; the track is steeper; the rocks are bigger and seem to be arranged in such a way to make passage as difficult as possible.